 Unlike SEGA, while Nintendo was losing money, they certainly weren't close to bankruptcy by any means.
-As well, to help with their companies financial situation, the late Satoru Iwata cut his own salary by 75% not once, but twice in order to hold on to key talent.
-The company that started as a humble playing card company, and then a toy company, survived by adapting, but not panicking.
+And to help with their companies financial situation, the late Satoru Iwata cut his own salary by 75% not once, but twice, in order to hold on to key talent.
+The company that started as a humble playing card company, and then a toy company, survived by adapting and not panicking.
 Calculated timing was key.
 SEGA doomed itself by rushing out add-on after add-on and trying to beat Nintendo and Sony to market by pushing unfinished consoles before developers could finish games, or pushing out games before developers could test them.
 Not Nintendo.
-It would accept it's failures, and ride it out, not pushing the Switch - then called NX internally - to market a single second before it and developers were ready.
+It would accept it's failures, and ride it out, not pushing the Switch—then called NX internally—to market a single second before it and developers were ready.

 Nintendo's Back Baby

 And it's not just on the console end.
-The physical edition of Smash Brothers Ultimate (so not including digital) was recently declared the fastest selling physical home console game of all time, having sold over 2 million units in Japan, and hitting 5 million worldwide in only 11 days.
-It beat out Pokemon, it beat out Zelda, it even beat out the launch of Grand Theft Auto V.
+The physical edition of Super Smash Bros.
+Ultimate (so not including digital) was recently declared the fastest-selling physical home console game of all time, having sold over 2 million units in Japan, and hitting 5 million worldwide in only 11 days.
+It beat out Pokémon, it beat out Zelda, it even beat out the launch of Grand Theft Auto V.

 Like it or not, Nintendo is back, and they are on top of things, and they know exactly what they are doing.

-So, we looked at why Nintendo is back on top of it's mountain by running comparisons with competitors as well as previous Nintendo consoles.
+So, we looked at why Nintendo is back on top of its mountain by running comparisons with competitors as well as previous Nintendo consoles.
 Now let's look at how.
-This too is part of why Nintendo is still king.
+This too is part of why Nintendo will continue to be king.

 Now, there are understandable complaints about Nintendo never meeting the demand for these figurines, thus making in-game content impossible to access without hacking, and those are fair complaints.
 Nintendo could increase supply and still not have to worry about stock not selling.
 But regardless, it's a very successful venture for the toy and electronics company.